Welcome to the teacher’s guide to the Tennessee History for Kids booklet Your Land, My Land [2019 edition].

-On the right is a photograph of the Prime Meridian, in Greenwich, England.
+On the left is a photograph of the Prime Meridian, in Greenwich, England.
 Click on the photo.
 Do you see the line on which the two women are standing while they have their photo taken?
 That’s the Prime Meridian?

 Each of the women has one leg in the Western Hemisphere and one leg in the Eastern Hemisphere!

 Tennessee has a plateau, of course, that being the Cumberland Plateau.
 However, because it is covered with trees, photographs of the Cumberland Plateau don’t help define the word “plateau” as well as photographs of plateaus in other parts of the world.
-Here is a photograph of a plateau in Namibia, in Africa.
+Here (on the right) is a photograph of a plateau in Namibia, in Africa.

 Click here to see how you can help your students make a Tennessee map using just a funny box, four lines and four dots.